ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 In sum, [don't worry about who you know, but be worth knowing.](https://static1.squarespace.com/static/50d63bc4e4b0e383f5b2a05a/t/5655fa1de4b0f60cdb986ad5/1448475165543/Job+market+advice+for+PhDs+November2015-2.pdf).

-Have a public body of work.
-Go read [Dave's blog post](http://varianceexplained.org/r/start-blog/) on why you should start a blog and also the how. .
-Medium is a great way to get started easily, also can get you wider visibility, but Jekyll too.
-Having code on github is good, but data scientists also need communication skills.
-Plus just more likely people will read that than 1000s of lines of barely commented code.
+So how do you become "worth knowing?"
+Build your personal brand.
+Rachel Thomas just wrote a [fantastic post](http://www.fast.ai/2017/12/18/personal-brand/) on this, covering what a brand even means, how to get over the "ick" factor, and how to use twitter, public speaking, and blogging to do so.
+For more advice, check out [Dave Robinson's post](http://varianceexplained.org/r/start-blog/) and [Rachel Thomas' other post](https://medium.com/@racheltho/why-you-yes-you-should-blog-7d2544ac1045) on why you should make a blog and where to start.
+While having code on github is good, data scientists also need communication skills.
+Plus, it's just more likely people will read a post summarizing the main takeaways and methods rather than trying to parse thousands of lines of barely commented code.

-Build your personal brand. http://www.fast.ai/2017/12/18/personal-brand/.

-- It can be worthwhile I think not just using it to have a presence and way of contact but to add value.
-Takes more time, but I think that time can also be learning time in this field.

 ### Share what you like about their work